awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Distributor ]

 Use [Distributor](distributor.md), a capability of AWS Systems Manager, to create and deploy packages to managed instances\.
 With Distributor, you can package your own software—or find AWS\-provided agent software packages, such as **AmazonCloudWatchAgent**—to install on Systems Manager managed instances\.
-After you install a package for the first time, you can use Distributor to completely uninstall and reinstall a new package version, or perform an in\-place update that adds new or changed files only\.
+After you install a package for the first time, you can use Distributor to uninstall and reinstall a new package version, or perform an in\-place update that adds new or changed files\.
 Distributor publishes resources, such as software packages, to Systems Manager managed instances\.

 ------
 #### [ Hybrid Activations ]

-To set up servers and VMs in your hybrid environment as managed instances, you need to create a managed instance [activation](systems-manager-managedinstances.md)\.
+To set up servers and VMs in your hybrid environment as managed instances, create a managed instance [activation](systems-manager-managedinstances.md)\.
 After you complete the activation, you receive an activation code and ID\.
 This code and ID combination functions like an Amazon Elastic Compute Cloud \(Amazon EC2\) access ID and secret key to provide secure access to the Systems Manager service from your managed instances\.

 ------